Atlas Runa

 Here's the problem: most Mandarin podcast creators know that beginners are the biggest market, so they chase that audience.
 Genuinely intermediate content — stuff that's actually too hard for newbies but still scaffolded enough for learners — is thin on the ground.
 And native Chinese podcasts?
 Most of them are produced for educated adults with decades of Chinese in their heads, which means diving straight in can feel like trying to read a newspaper through a foggy window.

 This list solves both problems.
-Five podcasts are built specifically for intermediate learners.
-Five native Chinese podcasts that are — relatively speaking — the decently accessible, selected from a variety of genres.
-All of them published up-to-date for 2026.
+Five podcasts built specifically to help you learn Mandarin at the intermediate plateau, most of them free.
+Five native Chinese podcasts that are — relatively speaking — the most accessible ones, selected from a variety of genres.
+All active through 2026.

 Part I: Podcasts for Learners of Mandarin